Sandesh-AT-GitHub/assignment/README.md

 App build-process:

+1. Planning :
-1. ### Planning: First and most important step is about reading and knowing about the project your are going to work with,like requirement specification and deadline of the project etc. Then choose the app-stack that you are familiar with and appropriate for the project.
+ * First and most important step is about reading and knowing about the project your are going to work with,like requirement specification and deadline of the project etc. Then choose the app-stack that you are familiar with and appropriate for the project.
 After this setup a development environment for the project based on the project.
-2. Designing
+3. Designing :
  * Planning out the UI for the project.
 Make a base plan and go on improvising as you build the project.
-3.
+4. Implementation:
+ * I choose the `React.js` framework for frontend development because i was familiar with it compared to other.
+Then I did lot of frontend programming using React.js framework for the data recieved from spaceXData API.
+5. Testing :
+ * Usually I would write a piece of code for a particular component and do testing on it, to see whether it works or not.
+After I have completed whole project , then I go with system testing.
+6. Deployement :
+ * As I was deploying in heroku, I came to know that there is buildpack facility for deploying frontend app.
+Buildpack is a service in heroku which will look after backend stack in place of developer.
+7. Maintaining :
+ * For maintaining of application I created a github repo and placed my application in it.
+So that it would help in version controlling the application, as we go on updating the application.

 Link to [spaceXDataUI](https://spacexdata-ui.herokuapp.com/) deployed on `Heroku`